caseycs/fqueue/README.md

  * Queue - this is how you split your tasks.
 The simples example - you can split your jobs between fast and slow queues, to avoid waiting slow task to be done to process the fast one.
 Each queue has few attributes: parallel process number, tasks per fork and im-memory jobs max size in manager process.
  * Job - every job is a class, which implements `FQueue\JobInterface`
- * Storage - this is a connection between jobs process manager and your storage - it can be mysql, mongo, redis or something else
+ * Storage - this is a connection between jobs process manager and your storage - it can be mysql, mongo, redis or something else.
+A class, which implements `FQueue\StorageInterface`
  * Manager - core of the system - `FQueue\Manager` class.
 You initialize it, execute and enjoy.
 It runs inifinite loop by himself, but I recommend to use [runit](http://smarden.org/runit/) or [supervisord](http://supervisord.org/) to keep it running for fail-safe.

 ## TODO